 “Investigation” means the formal examination and evaluation of all relevant facts to determine if misconduct has occurred.

-Initial allegations should be reported to the Dean(s) of the college(s) or school(s) in which the alleged misconduct occurred.
-The Dean(s) must immediately report such allegations to the Associate Provost and Vice President for Research.
-If the Associate Provost and Vice President for Research have possible conflicts of interest, the allegations shall be referred to the Provost and Vice President for Academic Affairs.
-In the event of such conflict, "Provost and Vice President for Academic Affairs” shall be substituted for "Associate Provost and Vice President for Research” hereinafter.
+Allegations: Initial allegations should be reported to the dean(s) of the college(s) or school(s) in which the alleged misconduct occurred.
+The dean(s) must immediately report such allegations to the vice president for Research.
+If the vice president for Research has possible conflicts of interest, the allegations shall be referred to the provost and vice president for Academic Affairs.
+In the event of such conflict, “provost and vice president for Academic Affairs” shall be substituted for “vice president for Research” hereinafter.

-The Associate Provost and Vice President for Research shall informally review any allegation of scientific misconduct, confer with the appropriate Dean(s) and University administrators, and determine whether the allegation warrants initiation to the inquiry process.
-The Associate Provost and Vice President for Research shall discuss with the person making the allegations (hereafter referred to as the complainant(s)) the University’s scientific misconduct policies and procedures.
-If the complainant(s) chooses to make a formal allegation and the Associate Provost and Vice President for Research determine that the allegation warrants initiation to the inquiry process, the inquiry shall be initiated immediately.
+The vice president for Research shall informally review any allegation of scientific misconduct, confer with the appropriate dean(s) and University administrators, and determine whether the allegation warrants initiation to the inquiry process.
+The vice president for Research shall discuss with the person making the allegations (hereafter referred to as the complainant[s]) the University’s scientific misconduct policies and procedures.
+If the complainant(s) chooses to make a formal allegation and the vice president for Research determines that the allegation warrants initiation to the inquiry process, the inquiry shall be initiated immediately.

-In order to effectively follow through with any allegations of misconduct, the identity of the complainant(s) must be revealed to the Associate Provost and Vice President for Research.
-Where the complainant seeks anonymity, the Associate Provost and Vice President for Research shall operate in such a way as to maintain that anonymity to the degree compatible with accomplishing the initial reviews.
+In order to effectively follow through with any allegations of misconduct, the identity of the complainant(s) must be revealed to the vice president for Research.
+Where the complainant seeks anonymity, the vice president for Research shall operate in such a way as to maintain that anonymity to the degree compatible with accomplishing the initial reviews.
 However, such anonymity cannot be assured.
 Further, anonymity of the complainant is neither desirable nor appropriate where an inquiry is instituted.

 All reported allegations should be kept confidential to the extent permissible by law, and the University will undertake diligent efforts to protect the positions and reputations of those complainant(s), who, in good faith, make allegations of misconduct.
 If an allegation is found to be unsupported but has been submitted in good faith, no further action, other than informing all involved parties, shall be taken.
 The notification and the proceedings of an inquiry or an investigation, including the identity of the respondent(s), shall be held in strict confidence to protect the parties involved.
 If confidentiality is breached by the University, the University shall take such reasonable steps as are requested to minimize the damage to reputations that may result from unsupported allegations.